MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/readme.md

 ### YouTube videos in tweets are not always rendered in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)]

 In the case where a video is shared directly from YouTube to Twitter, the video is not rendered in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].
-Instead the link to the video is displayed in the respective tweet.
+Instead, the link to the video is displayed in the respective tweet.

 ### A News post might not contain an original URL